dhall-lang/dhall-lang/standard/types.md

 # TODO

 * Explicitly document all possible kinds of type errors
-* No "you" or "we"
-* Ensure that all type equivalence checks are guarded by type-checking each argument
 * Ensure that the typing judgments match the equivalent System-Fω